utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 In certain cases, your personal workspaces and the data within them automatically transfer when you join a team.
 For more information, see [Joining a team](#joining-a-team).

 When you [leave a team](#leaving-a-team), a [Postman account](/docs/getting-started/postman-account/) is created for you if you don't already have one.
-If you as a user are deactivated through SCIM, you'll need to [create a new Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account).
+If you as a user are deactivated through SCIM and you are a member of other teams, you will still have access to the personal account and other teams you are a member of.
+If you are not a member of any other team and do not have a personal account, you will not be able to authenticate into that account, and will need to contact support.

 ## Creating a team